gearglow/ReptiliaWithATwist/The List.md

 "I don't know about the Room," Luna said, "but I'd think that means most of the Diadem's defenses would be tied to it directly.
 Compulsions tied to trigger-fired curses, contact poisons, that sort of thing.
 Perhaps it's in a box, and _that's_ warded and trapped."

-"Given that Tommy-boy hid the thing here when he was supposedly interviewing for the DADA position," Elysia commented, "I don't think he had much time to set up defenses.
+"Given that our boy Tomothy hid the thing here when he was supposedly interviewing for the DADA position," Elysia commented, "I don't think he had much time to set up defenses.
 My money's on him trapping the Diadem itself, no matter _how_ the Room works."

-"Makes our job here simpler, at least," Robbie said.
+"Makes our job here simpler, at least," Robbie said, snickering at 'Tomothy'.
 "And there it is!"

 In quite the anticlimax, the glowing path led straight to what, if they hadn't known better, looked like nothing so much as a piece of cheap costume jewelry, nestled among a pile of oddities -- a dusty old wig, a chipped bust, stained old robes.
 Their goggles showed plenty of magic on the Diadem itself, but no ward-lines, or any other magic aside from the Room's ambient aura.